toothbrush/SwiftMenu/README.md

 which is fair enough.
 However, this breaks the old-fashioned flow of using Hammerspoon to bind a keyboard shortcut to run a script which does something like `pass show $(xmenu $options)`.

-This crappy little utility gets around that by having an "out of band" way of talking to it, namely via a very simple REST API.
-You can first call `/show` on it, then use Hammerspoon to foreground it, then call the (synchronous) `/query_password` endpoint which will return the option the user picked or 404 if cancelled.
+This crappy little utility steals just enough inspiration from Hammerspoon to be able to show a chooser whenever it wishes, from a global hotkey.
+The only reason i moved away from the perfectly feasible solution of v0.2.0 which still needed Hammerspoon was that the whole thing took a few hundred millis to display, which is lame.
+This is instantaneous.

 I think i need to go away and take a few consecutive showers.